lucabrugnolini/ForecastingCombinations.jl/README.md

 ## Introduction
 Given a (balanced) dataset of _K_ macroeconomic variables, the objective is to select the best model to predict future values of a target variable.
 The selection procedure consists in (i) select the best _iBest_ variables according to several out-of-sample criteria and then use these variables in models that use their combination.
 More specifically:

-1. the procedure selects the best `iBest` variables using two different criteria (mean absolute error and root mean squared error).
-This selection step is univariate, i.e. the variables are chosen by running a simple regression of the target variable on each variable of the dataset.
+1. the procedure selects the best `iBest` variables using two different criteria (mean absolute error (MAE) and root mean squared error (RMSE) included in the model as a vector of functions).
+This selection step is univariate, i.e. the variables are chosen by running a simple out-of-sample regression of the target variable on each variable of the dataset.

 2. the `iBest` variables are combined into set of _2, 3, ..., iBest_ variables.
 For each of these sets, the model is estimated and then avaluated out-of-sample.
 The best model is the one with the lowest out-of-sample `MSE`.
 We also augment each model with the first principal component of all variable in the dataset.
 Thus, there are a total of _2 (2^iBest)_ models.